Cost tracking

 The dated-variant problem (critical gotcha)

 OpenAI returns dated variants in the model field of the response body (e.g. you request gpt-4o-mini and get back gpt-4o-mini-2024-07-18).
 That dated string is what lands in requests.model.
-Naive lookup against MODEL_PRICES['gpt-4o-mini'] would miss and return null.
+Naive lookup against the price map keyed by gpt-4o-mini would miss and return null.

 calculateCost() handles this by: